theneoalpha/image.io/Readme.md

   Step 4 :- Adding react-router-dom for page switching from one page to another page and creating two pages CreatePosts and Home

             step 4.1

               # npm react-router-dom

+  Step 5 : Undo 4th step and adding react-router-dom for page switching and adding some asstes(images,logo) and solving step 4 errors { previous issue- pages export default not working, FIX- Changing the CreatePosts and Home.jsx file code}

+            step 5.1

+            # npm react-router-dom